2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: QB, LB, Edge

 This was the worst-kept secret prior to this year’s draft.
-But it’s Ward who is heading to Nashville and bringing his big arm and mobility with him.
-He’ll “compete” with Will Levis for the starting job, but is expected to win it.
+But it’s Cam Ward who is heading to Nashville and bringing his big arm and mobility with him.
+He’ll “compete” with Will Levis for the starting job, but is expected to win it after being drafted No. 1 overall.

-The biggest advantage Ward has is recognizing pre-snap pressure and has the ability to protect himself.
-He also has the football IQ to fit the ball in tight windows and launch it downfield.
+The biggest advantage Ward has is recognizing pre-snap pressure and being able to protect himself.
+He also has the football IQ, can fit the ball into tight windows, and launch it downfield.
 He’s also mobile.

 Pick 2, TRADE Jacksonville Jaguars – WR/CB Travis Hunter